Freedom From A Mortgage On An Average Income

 "Traveling is fun but it doesn't have to be expensive."

-Also, renting was awesome during this time because we were living a simple low maintenance lifestyle.
-We stayed in our apartment for four years for this reason as we continued to save.
+Also, renting was awesome during this time because we were living a simple low maintenance lifestyle that didn’t involve weekend chores like mowing a lawn or raking the leaves.
+We stayed in our apartment for four years for this reason as we continued to save time and money.

 Early On - Put All Your Eggs in One Basket